Jake-The-Human/waxy/README.md

-Waxy is an Aggressivly free music play. 🤠
+Waxy is an Aggressivly free music player. 🤠